Co-author: Michelle Norton

 With the festive season around the corner, many New Zealanders will be preparing for a holiday – whether it’s within the country, or further abroad.
 Regardless of where you end up, all that sightseeing and adventuring leaves ample opportunity to leave behind a credit card or wallet.

-So – what should you do if your credit card is stolen?
-Here are a few tips to hopefully protect you from any problems that could result from a lost or stolen card.
+So, what should you do if your credit card is stolen?
+Here are a few tips to hopefully protect you from any problems that could result from a lost or stolen credit card.

-- Check your card’s history for any charges or transactions that you didn’t carry out or authorise; most banks have policies that protect you against identity theft and fraudulent transactions, however some of these policies may depend on you reporting these transactions as soon as possible.
+2. Check your card’s history for any charges or transactions that you didn’t carry out or authorise; most banks have policies that protect you against identity theft and fraudulent transactions.
+But be aware, some of these policies may depend on you reporting these transactions as soon as possible.

-Losing your card can be an initially stressful and worrying experience, however keep in mind that it’s most likely misplaced rather than lost; and if it does turn out to be lost, it’s easy to cancel or temporarily suspend your card to avoid any potential misuse of your card as long as you act promptly.
+Losing your credit card can be an initially stressful and worrying experience.
+However, keep in mind that it’s most likely misplaced rather than lost.
+If it does turn out to be lost, it’s easy to cancel or temporarily suspend your card, to avoid any potential misuse of your card, as long as you act promptly.

 Is it time for a new credit card altogether?

 Just like any financial product, it’s a good idea to regularly review whether your current product and provider are working for you.
 You might find that as your lifestyle and budget changes, you’d rather a card that earns you flight rewards.
 On the other hand, if you find you’re only making the minimum repayments, a low rate credit card could work better for you.
 Once you’ve found your misplaced credit card – or resigned to the fact that it’s gone forever and so have cancelled it – have a think about whether the credit card type was working for you in the first place.
 As our festive gift to you, use our free comparison tools to help you make a decision (a little secret, though, the comparison tools are free all-year-round!).